Datawheel/canon-stats/docs/FUNCTIONS.md

 ## Functions

+#### Note: It is important to note that even though the functions do not use a parameter in relation to time, the data used for the calculations must be per period, for example working with world exports for the year 2020.

 ### RCA

 The *Revealed Comparative Advantage* (RCA) is an index introduced by Balassa (1965), which is used to evaluate the main products to be exported by a country, and their comparative advantages in relation to the level of world exports (Hidalgo et al., 2007).